fosrl/docs/packages/docusaurus/docs/09-development.md

        - `fix`
        - `patch`

-4. If you open a pull request, open it against the `main` branch of the original repository.
+4. If you open a pull request, open it against the `dev` branch of the original repository.

 ## Pangolin